 Admission Dates: Fall and spring quarter.

 Prerequisites: Documentation of immunizations include Hepatitis B series plus positive titer; Tetanus/Diphtheria; 2 step TB test; Measles/Mumps/Rubella (2 injections or 1 injection plus a positive titer for measles, mumps, and rubella); Varicella immunization or positive titer; annual influenza immunization; and H1N1 immunization.
 Immunization requirements may change based on CDC guidelines and/or clinical facility policies.
 All immunization records must be submitted to instructor no later than the first day of class unless prior arrangements have been made.
 COMPASS Reading 68 and Writing 33, or successful completion of ENG 82.
 COMPASS score for Pre-Algebra 37.

-Students participate in theoretical and practical preparation in the duties and responsibilities of a Hemodialysis Technician.
-A practicum in a dialysis facility is included in the program to provide students an opportunity to develop and practice the skills of the Hemodialysis Technician and participate as a team.
+Students participate in theoretical and practical preparation in the duties and responsibilities of a hemodialysis technician.
+The program includes a practicum in a dialysis facility to provide students an opportunity to develop and practice the skills of the hemodialysis technician and participate as a team.

 Clinical hours vary, depending on the facility assigned; students may be assigned to day or evening shifts.

 Employability Requirement: Certified hemodialysis technicians must complete and pass approved program and certification exam.
 Graduates must meet state eligibility requirements, including a criminal background check.
 Persons with some types of criminal convictions may not be eligible for certification.
 Seven hours of AIDS education and training as required under WAC 246-827.
 Current cardiopulmonary resuscitation (CPR) certification is also required.